 Secured credit cards are easier to get

 If you have fair or bad credit, a secured credit card offers a foot in the door.
-Secured credit cards are easier to obtain because they require a (refundable) security deposit.
+Secured credit cards are easier to obtain because they require a refundable security deposit.
 Typically, your credit limit will be equal to the amount of money you supply, and most lenders require a minimum of around $200.

 The two major types of rewards: cash back and travel points

 If you have good credit, you can probably get approved for a rewards credit card.
 There are two major types of credit card rewards to choose from: cash back and travel points.
 Cash back is a simple concept.
-You get a percent of every purchase returned to you.
+You get a percentage of every qualified purchase returned to you.
 It’s like a small discount.

 Travel rewards are a little more complicated, especially for first-time credit card users.
 With a travel card, you earn points or miles that you can then redeem for airfare, hotels, car rentals and cruises, among other travel purchases.

-For example, the Capital One VentureOne Rewards credit card offers 1.25 miles per dollar spent on every purchase.
+For example, the Capital One VentureOne Rewards Credit Card offers 1.25 miles per dollar spent on every purchase.
 You can then use those miles to book travel deals through Capital One’s travel portal or even cover the cost of travel-related purchases you’ve made elsewhere.